 If the current state is Ready, the result flags are cleared and the current state is set to Starting to request execution of the service.
 True is returned to signal that the start request was accepted.

-If the current state is not Ready, an event is raised to provide a notification that the state was not the expected state, and False is returned (see later for a description of the error and aborted events)
+If the current state is not Ready, a notification is raised to provide a notification that the state was not the expected state, and False is returned (see later for a description of the error and aborted notifications)

-If the current state is not Ready, then the current state is set to Aborting.
+If the current state is not Aborted, then the current state is set to Aborting.
 Otherwise, the abort is silently ignored.

-This method provides the calling object with a way to interupt execution of the current operation and return it to a ready state.
+This method provides the calling object with a way to interrupt execution of the current operation and return it to a ready state.
 For this to work, the implementing class must detect the Aborting state and cancel its current operation.
-Once cancelled, it signals the completion of the abort using the SetAborted method which returns the current state to Ready
+Once cancelled, it signals the completion of the abort using the SetAborted method which returns the current state to Ready:

-If the current state is Busy, an event is raised to provide a notification that the service was aborted (see later for a description of the error and aborted events)
+The SetAborted() method can also be used where the implementing class aborts the operation (for example, a motion operation may be aborted by the NC).
+So if the current state was Busy, a notification is raised to indicate that the service was aborted internally (see later for a description of the error and aborted notifications)

 The Clear method can be used to clear result flags, provided the current state is Ready.
-If the current state is not Ready, an event is raised to provide a notification that the state was not the expected state (see later for a description of the error and aborted events)
+If the current state is not Ready, a notification is raised to indicate that the state was not in the expected state (see later for a description of the error and aborted notifications)

 - SetBusy() – If the execution state is Starting, the Busy state is selected to indicate that the operation has started

-- SetDone() – Sets the Done property and selects the Ready state to indicate that the operation has completed succesfully
+- SetDone() – Sets the Done property and selects the Ready state to indicate that the operation has completed successfully

 - SetAborted – Sets the Aborted property to indicate that the operation was aborted and selects the Ready state.
-An event is raised to provide a notification that the current service was aborted.
+A notification is raised to provide a notification that the current service was aborted.